 Introduction

 For many reasons, nutrition is essential for nursing moms.
-Not only does getting enough nutrients help you heal from giving birth and replace the energy you use during labor, but it also makes sure you make high-quality breast milk.
+Not only does getting enough nutrients help you heal from giving birth and replace the energy you use during labor, but it also ensures you make high-quality breast milk.
 When a woman breastfeeds, she uses up a lot of her nutrients, and not getting enough can be bad for both her and her baby’s health.

 A Higher Caloric Intake is Essential